Justica Flowers Lamiales (Order)

 The family includes Mint, Basil, Thyme, Oregano, Marjoram, Rosemary, Sage and many others.
 The family is so vast we have divided it up into a number of major pages.
 These start with the Mint Family and branch out from there.

-Sesame - [Til, Gingly (India, Hindi); Ellu (India, Dravidian); Kunjid (Persian); Benne (US South, Caribbean - from African); Sesamum indicum]
+Sesame Seeds [Til, Gingly (India, Hindi); Ellu (India, Dravidian); Kunjid (Persian); Benne (US South, Caribbean - from African); Sesamum indicum]

 This plant, native to Africa and India, is of great culinary and economic importance, both for it's seeds and the oil pressed from them.
 Sesame has a higher oil content than any other seed, and has been cultivated for oil for more than 5000 years.
 While huge amounts are grown in Burma, China, India and Africa, sesame is little grown in the United States due to the high labor costs involved in harvesting it.
 This important plant has its own Sesame & Sesame Products page.

-The impact of this family on early human nutrition and both ancient and modern cuisine would be hard to over-estimate.
+[family Oleaceae] The impact of this family on early human nutrition and both ancient and modern cuisines would be hard to over-state.

-Osmanthus - [Sweet Osmanthus; Guihua (China); kinmokusei (Japan); Osmanthus fragrans] Flowering Branch
+Flowering Branch of Osmanthus [Sweet Osmanthus; Guihua (China); kinmokusei (Japan); Osmanthus fragrans]

 Native to East Asia, from the Himalayas east across southern China to Taiwan and southern Japan.
 Dried flowers are mixed with green or black tea to make an aromatic tea similar to how jasmine flowers are used.
 It is also made into a jam-like sauce that is used to perk up bland porridges, soups and cakes, and used in at least one liquor.
 Flower colors range from white through yellow to orange.
 Photo by Laitr Keiows distributed under license Creative Commons Attribution-Share Alike 3.0 Unported.

-Jasmine - [Arabian Jasmine; Mo Li Hua (China); Full (Arabic); Ful (Turkish); Malila (Thai); Hoa Nhài (Viet); Jasminum sambac] Flowering Branch
+Flowering Branch of Jasmine [Arabian Jasmine; Mo Li Hua (China); Full (Arabic); Ful (Turkish); Malila (Thai); Hoa Nhài (Viet); Jasminum sambac]

 Native to South and Southeast Asia, this is the variety of jasmine used in China to make jasmine tea.
 Dried flowers are mixed with green or black tea.
 The flowers, which have a very strong perfume, open at night and close in the morning.